All Products

 Elasticity and high availability

-To perform auto scaling, you must create a Server Load Balancer (SLB) instance.
-However, the scaling speed when using the SLB instance is slower compared to using Function Compute.
+You must manage a Server Load Balancer (SLB) instance to implement auto scaling, and the scaling speed of SLB is slower compared to Function Compute.

-More fine-grained metrics are provided for execution in CloudFlow and Function Compute.
+More fine-grained metrics are provided for you to monitor executions in CloudFlow and Function Compute.
 You can query the latency and logs of each function execution.
-The solution also uses a more comprehensive monitoring and alerting mechanism.
+In addition, the solution uses a more comprehensive monitoring and alerting mechanism.

-Only metrics on auto scaling or containers can be used.
+Only metrics on auto scaling or containers are provided.

 Excellent transcoding performance

-For example, a cloud service consumes 188 seconds to perform regular transcoding on an MOV video file, which is 89 seconds in length, to convert it to the .mp4 format.
-This amount of time, 188 seconds, is marked as T as a reference.
+For example, a cloud service takes 188 seconds to convert an 89-second MOV video file to the MP4 format, which is a typical transcoding process.
+This duration, 188 seconds, is marked as T for reference.
 The following formula is used to calculate the performance acceleration rate: Performance acceleration rate = T/Function Compute transcoding duration.

 Video segmentation interval (s)